-Financial holding companies, mixed financial holding companies, insurance holding companies and investment holding companies established in the State will, as a result of the IAF Bill, fall within scope of the F&P regime.
+2 Financial holding companies, mixed financial holding companies, insurance holding companies and investment holding companies established in the State will, as a result of the IAF Act, fall within scope of the F&P regime.

 - The Central Bank has set out various expectations regarding the processes for, and quality of, due diligence when assessing the fitness and probity of individuals to perform CF roles and in preparing applications for approval for PCF roles (e.g. through its Dear CEO letters and Guidance on Fitness and Probity Interviews).
-Any further regulations specifying diligence required by the certification requirement will add to this guidance - The IAF Bill does not go so far as providing for a 'regulatory reference' regime as in for example the UK.
+The Consultation, and accompanying draft Regulations, provide welcome further detail of the Central Bank's expectations of firms in respect of the certification requirement, including the due diligence required to certify a CF role holder. - The IAF Act does not go so far as providing for a 'regulatory reference' regime as in for example the UK.
 This may be due to constitutional concerns.
 However, in practice the level of due diligence required by any additional regulations issued by the Central Bank could place an onus on RFSPs to engage proactively with former employers of individuals proposed for CF or PCF roles